kumahq/kuma-website/app/docs/dev/policies/mesh.md

 * [Traffic Trace](/docs/{{ page.version }}/policies/traffic-trace/), to setup tracing backends that will be used to collect traces of our service traffic within the Mesh.
 * [Zone Egress](/docs/{{ page.version }}/explore/zoneegress), to setup if `ZoneEgress` should be used for cross zone and external service communication.

 When [Mutual TLS](/docs/{{ page.version }}/policies/mutual-tls/) is enabled in `builtin` mode, each `Mesh` will provision its own CA root certificate and key unless we explicitly decide to use the same CA by sharing the same certificate and key across multiple meshes.
-When the CAs of our Meshes are different, data plane proxies from one `Mesh` will not be able to consume data plane proxies belonging to another `Mesh` and an intermediate API Gateway must be used in order to enable cross-mesh communication.
-Kuma supports a [gateway mode](/docs/{{ page.version }}/explore/gateway) to make this happen.
+When the CAs of our Meshes are different, data plane proxies from one `Mesh` will not be able to consume data plane proxies belonging to another `Mesh` and an intermediate API Gateway must be used in order to enable cross-mesh communication. {{site.mesh_product_name}} supports a [gateway mode](/docs/{{ page.version }}/explore/gateway) to make this happen.

 ## Usage